tech-drew/mini-rack-home-lab/docs/mikrotik-wireguard-vpn-setup.md

 Your **Public Key** will appear after saving — you will need it for Fedora.

+# 3. Assign the Wireguard Interface you created in Step 2 an IP

+MikroTik WebFig / WinBox
+Go to:
+IP → Addresses → Add New
+Then fill in:
+Address:
+10.10.10.1/24
+**Note:** Use a different address if you want.
+The ip addresses listed here are examples.)

+Interface:
+wg-vpn
+(the WireGuard interface you created in step 2)

+Click OK.

 ---

-# 3. Create a WireGuard Peer for Fedora
+# 4. Create a WireGuard Peer for Fedora

 1. Go to **Interfaces → WireGuard**
 2. Select your interface `wg-vpn`